Podman vs Docker: Why 2026 Might Be the Year Developers Finally Move On From Docker?

 Podman excels because of podman generate kube, a single command that outputs Kubernetes YAML from your local setup.
 Docker still relies heavily on Compose for multi-container apps.

-If you’re building for regulated industries (finance, healthcare, govt), Podman wins.
+If you’re building for regulated industries (finance, healthcare, government), Podman wins.

 Podman vs Docker: Real Developer Opinions (Summarised)